SCOREC/meshFields/README.md

 ## build dependencies for CPU

-This build serves only to run tests for coverage as GPU code is not registered as having been run by GCOV and subsequently LCOV.
+This build serves to help debugging, check for memory leaks via valgrind, and run tests for coverage.
+(GPU code is not registered as having been run by GCOV and subsequently LCOV.)
 These commands can be run in your root directory but you will need to re-source the enviornment script and re-run the build script for the GPU build when you want to return to it.

-The following commands were tested on a SCOREC workstation running RHEL7 with {{{I DON'T KNOW WHAT KIND OF CPU}}}.

 `cd` to a working directory that will contain *all* your source code (including this directory) and build directories.
 That directory is referred to as `root`